 How do I make an appointment?

 To make an initial appointment, you can call/text me at (832) 437-6260.
-I will want to talk with you and ask some basic background questions about you and about your reason for seeking help, as I want to make sure that I am the best person to help you.
-I can then email you instructions to make an appointment online, or we can make an appointment over the phone, whichever is easier for you.
+I will want to talk with you and ask some basic background questions about you and about your reason for seeking help.
+This is because I want to make sure that I am the best person to help you.
+If we both agree that I may be the right person, I can then email you instructions to make an appointment online, or we can make an appointment over the phone, whichever is easier for you.

 Does Dr. Valdés take insurance?

 I want to focus my energy on client care, so I am not a provider for insurance panels.
-However, most insurance companies will provide mental health coverage at the “out of network” level.
-These benefits vary greatly by company, so please check with your insurance company so that you know your plan’s deductible as well as the percentage of reimbursement you are likely to receive.
+However, many insurance companies will provide mental health coverage at the “out of network” level.
+These benefits vary greatly by company, so please check with your insurance company.
+The insurance company will let you know your plan’s deductible as well as the percentage of reimbursement you are likely to receive.

-I am very happy to file courtesy claims for my clients.
-This means that I can easily file an out-of-network claim with your insurance company as a courtesy to you.
+I am happy to file courtesy claims for my clients.
+This means that, with your permission, I can easily file an out-of-network claim with your insurance company as a courtesy to you.
 This process will also inform the insurance company to reimburse you directly instead of me.
-This service is at a small cost to me, but one that I am happy to take on to reduce stress for my clients, increase accessibility to therapy, and express my appreciation for choosing my services.
-The insurance company would receive the information about your session (the duration, the location, the fee, and sometimes diagnosis.)
+This service is at a small cost to me, but one that I am happy to take on to reduce stress for my clients and increase accessibility to therapy.
+The insurance company would receive some information about your session (the duration, the location, the fee, and sometimes diagnosis.)
 Depending on your coverage, and deductible, a reimbursement (full, partial, or none) will be mailed to your home address.

-If you prefer, I can also provide you with a superbill or flexible spending statement (which includes the necessary diagnostic and procedure codes) for you to submit to your insurance provider for reimbursement.
-You would be reimbursed at the “out of network” provider level.
+If you prefer, I can instead provide you with a superbill or flexible spending statement.
+The superbill will include the necessary diagnostic and procedure codes for you to submit to your insurance provider for reimbursement.
+The insurance company will reimburse at the “out of network” provider level.

 If the appointment is for a child, who should come to the first appointment?

 If the therapy/assessment is for a child, only the parents should come to the first appointment.
 This is a good time to talk freely without fear of making the child uncomfortable by talking about him/her in their presence.
 Having talked to the parents first also gives me a better sense of what to focus on when I meet with the child.
-During the second session, either the parent and the child come in together or the child can come in independently.
+During the second session, the child can come in independently or with the parent.
 I will spend all of this second session getting to know the child and helping them feel comfortable in the office.

 How long do the sessions last?